wp-plugins/pulsemaps/readme.txt

 = What PHP versions are supported? =

-PHP 5 is with the curl extension is required.
+PHP 5 with the curl extension is required.

 = Why doesn't my map show any visitors? =